ddsb01/FairAssign/README.md

 ---

 ### E-commerce
 **Data** : The data files relevant for assignment are present in ./e-commerce/data/.
-These files have been obtained from this [link](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce).
+These files have been obtained [here](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce).

 **Code** : Please follow the notebook 'ecomm.ipynb' present in [./e-commerce](e-commerce) to reproduce the results for the e-commerce setting.

 ---

 ### Food Delivery
 **Data** : The food-delivery dataset is confidential.
-It is available on request followed by required procedure.
+It is available on request.

 **Code** : Please follow the notebook 'food_dlvry.ipynb' present in [./food-delivery](food-delivery) to reproduce the results for the food delivery setting.